ImageMagick/Usage-Markdown/color_mods/index.md

 Now IM does not allow you to directly specify 'control points' to generate a 'curve' adjustment, what it wants is the mathematical formula of that 'curve' generated.
 Lucky for us there are programs that can generate that curve formula from the control points, including "`gnuplot`", "`fudgit`", "`mathematica`", and "`matlab`", as well as many more mathematical software packages.

-The following is one method you can use to generate the formula from four control points using "`gnuplot`" which is a standard extra package you can install on most linux distributions, as well as windows.
+The following is one method you can use to generate the formula from four control points using "`gnuplot`" which is a standard extra package you can install on most Linux distributions, as well as Windows.

 ~~~
 ( echo "0.0 0.2";  echo "1.0 0.9"; \